 Cow-Calf Corner: Growing cattle inventories means more stocker opportunities; Bull management in multi-sire pastures

-In this week’s Cow-Calf Corner, a newsletter from the Oklahoma Cooperative Extension Agency, Derrell Peel discusses fall grazing prospects and Glenn Selk talks checking for and culling open replacement heifers.
+In this week’s edition of Cow-Calf Corner, a newsletter from the Oklahoma Cooperative Extension Agency, Derrell Peel discusses the growing cattle inventory and what it could mean for stockers; and Glenn Selk talks managing bulls in multi-sire pastures

 Cattle Raisers Government & Public Affairs Weekly Roundup: Trade, guest worker programs and tax reform